§ 39-26-5. Renewable energy resources.

-(8) Waste-to-energy combustion of any sort or manner shall in no instance be considered eligible except for fuels identified in § 39-26-2(6).
+(8) Waste-to-energy combustion of any sort or manner, including, without limitation, high-heat medical waste processing facilities, shall in no instance be considered eligible, except for fuels identified in § 39-26-2(6).

 (b) For the purposes of the regulations promulgated under this chapter, eligible renewable energy resources are generation units in the NEPOOL control area using renewable energy resources as defined in this section.